doitintl/doit-composer-airflow-training/src/build-airflow-pipelines-on-composer/write-the-dags/python_operator_and_taskflow_dag.md

 Let's create a DAG that uses both `PythonOperator` and TaskFlow API to show how to create tasks using Python functions.

 In the below DAG, the first task uses `PythonOperator` to print the task context, including the parameter (`my_keyword`) that is passed in.
 The second task and third tasks are created using TaskFlow decorator.
 These tasks run Python functions without using `PythonOperator`.

-`code/dags/7_python_operator_and_taskflow_dag.py`
+Create a file named `7_python_operator_and_taskflow_dag.py` that contains the following code:

 ```python
 {{#include ../../../code/dags/7_python_operator_and_taskflow_dag.py}}
 ```